 You can actually reduce your dog’s separation anxiety in a lot of ways.

-Change Your Routine.
 Make changes to your routines, especially your pre-departure habits.
 Dogs are very attentive creatures.
-They can tag a pattern of a series of activities that are repeated overtime.
-Make sure to change your daily pre-departure activities so that the dog can not retain a particular pattern of your activities.
+They will notice a series of activities that indicate you are leaving.
+You should change your daily pre-departure activities so that the dog while not learn a particular pattern of your activities.
 This will help to slowly reduce your dog’s anxiety.

 You’re Not Being Mean